postsharp/PostSharp.Documentation/conceptual/Caching/caching-pubsub.md

 ## Using Azure Service Bus pub/sub for distributed invalidation

 > [!WARNING]
 > `AzureCacheInvalidator` and `AzureCacheInvalidator2` are deprecated since PostSharp 2024.0.
-This guide covers the usage of <xref:PostSharp.Patterns.Caching.Backends.Azure.AzureServiceBusCacheInvalidator>.
+They are replaced by <xref:PostSharp.Patterns.Caching.Backends.Azure.AzureServiceBusCacheInvalidator>.

 ### To use Azure Service Bus pub/sub for distributed invalidation: